-17.5.4.2.9.3.3.
+16.5.4.2.9.3.3.
 Description of the Rehabilitation Strategy, Timing, and Techniques Chosen to Meet the Rehabilitation Success and Closure Criteria

-By the time the deposit had been exhausted in 2026, the Company had already rehabilitated about 1,200 hectares mined-out, open and denuded areas within the mining site.
+By the time the reserves in the deposit is exhausted in 2026, the Company had already rehabilitated about 1,200 hectares mined-out, open and denuded areas within the mining site.
 The remaining areas to be rehabilitated from the time of closure will be about 60 Hectares.
 Rehabilitation and revegetation will be completed in about four (4) years after closure or in 2026.
-Maintenance and monitoring of planted areas will be continued until 2030 or until the plants have grown to be self-sustaining.
+Maintenance and monitoring of planted areas will continue until 2030 or until the plants have grown to be self-sustaining.
 This decommissioning plan will be ready for implementation after the inevitable closure of mine due to some uncontrolled circumstances.

-17.5.4.2.9.3.4.
+16.5.4.2.9.3.4.
 Description of the Objectives and Methodology of any Research or Rehabilitation Trials to be Conducted

-The research or rehabilitation trails' objective is to design and develop rehabilitation strategy and technology for degraded and disturbed upland areas within APEX Mines - Masara, Maco, Davao De Oro Province operation.
-Specifically:
+The research or rehabilitation trails' objective is to design and develop the rehabilitation strategy and technology for degraded and disturbed upland areas within APEX Mines - Masara, Maco, ComVal Province operation, specifically:

 - 1. To establish a nursery for the production and propagation of selected and screened plant species suitable for the rehabilitation of mined out and disturbed areas. - 2.
-To establish, develop, and manage sustainable tree plantation with the mined-out and disturbed areas. - 3.
+To establish, develop and manage sustainable tree plantation with the minedout and disturbed areas. - 3.
 To establish an Agroforestry Demonstration farm in the mined-out areas as a flagship project. - 4.
 To conduct built-in studies and experiments (nursery and plantation) for the development of models and protocols in the re-vegetation of mined-out areas.

-17.5.4.2.9.3.4.1.
+16.5.4.2.9.3.4.1.
 Establishment of Monitoring Program to Evaluate Success against the Rehabilitation Acceptance Criteria

-Please see Annex I-5'.
+Please see Annex \I-5'.

-17.5.4.2.10.
+16.5.4.2.10.
 Details of Social Plan

-17.5.4.2.10.1.
+16.5.4.2.10.1.
 Retrenchment Package